Appointed 1 April 2020.

 Originally from Glasgow, Carol’s career began in housing with Sheffield City Council as a management officer collecting rent door to door and managing a patch.
 She also worked for Burnley and Bristol Councils prior to joining Northern Counties in 1993, ultimately becoming Chief Executive in 2007.

 Carol sat on the Board of the National Housing Federation for seven years and is still involved at a regional level.
 She also served on the Audit Commission’s National Housing and Regeneration panel.
+She also Chaired H4N from 2018 to 2020

 Having worked as a teacher, Sally is now an enhanced first aider and volunteer for safe families.
 She joined the Riverside North Divisional Board (formally Riverside North East) as Tenant Board Member in April 2011, and was appointed Tenant Board Member of The Riverside Group Ltd (TRGL) in June 2014, following her appointment as TRGL Board Observer in February 2014.
-She is also a Director of Riverside Consultancy Services Ltd.

 Previously, she has been involved with the CPAS organisation as a youth leader, providing supervision and activity programmes for 11-18 year olds during summer camps, and Chair of the Federation’s Training, Learning and Development Business group.